craigahobbs/life/README.rst

 Conway's Game of Life
 *********************

-This is a minimalist implementation of
+This is a Javascript implementation of
 `Conway's Game of Life <https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life>`_.

 Click `here <https://craigahobbs.github.io/life/>`_ to run the simulation.